ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 <br>

 However, it turned out some of the bugs were due to the icons 🎨 themselves.
-Over 💯 icons have been refactored 🖌️️ to correct their resolutions and the panel and indicators now scale correctly.
+Over 💯 icons have been refactored 🖌️️ to correct their resolutions or aspect ratio; as a result the panel and indicators both scale correctly.

-A race condition that could result in **two network status icons being displayed is fixed**, fixed **lock icons in the Network Indicator when establishing VPN connections**, improved battery 🔋 indicators so they show a **charging symbol while charging**.
+A race condition that could result in **two network status icons being displayed is fixed**, and **when connect via VPN lock icons are overlayed on the Network Indicator**.
+The battery 🔋 indicator is improved and now has a larger **charging symbol while charging**.

 We've **added the Date/Time Indicator and modified it so it integrates with MATE Desktop and now replaces the MATE clock applet** which corrects the